BillyTseng/neighborhood-map/README.md

 # Neighborhood Map
 A neighborhood map built using Google Maps API and Yelp Fusion API to show interested spots.

+Import [SIDR](https://www.berriart.com/sidr/#demos--usage) as a plugin of the hamburger menu.

 ## Usage
 1. Head to https://console.developers.google.com/ to obtain a Google Maps API key.
 2. Clone project and repalce `key=XXX` with `key=Your Google Maps API key`.